Sukhoi Su-30: Russia

-In August 2019, the Russian Defence Ministry first signed a contract for undisclosed number of modernized Su-30SM2 (then referred to it as Su-30SM1) fighters.
-First deliveries to the Russian Aerospace Forces are scheduled for late 2020 with serial deliveries to commence in 2021.
-The aircraft will receive the N035 Irbis radar and AL-41F1S engines of the Su-35S, what is to standardize and reduce operational costs of the two variants.
-The aircraft's armament will be also enhanced of the new KAB-250 aerial bombs and Kh-59MK2 stealth cruise missiles.
-It is planned to modernize all Russia's Su-30SMs to the SM2 standard.

 On 25 August 2020, a contract for 21 modernized Su-30SM2 aircraft for the Russian Naval Aviation was signed at the 'ARMY-2020' military-technical forum.

 2015 Russian military intervention in Syria

-In September 2015, Russia deployed Su-30SM fighters for the first time to Bassel Al-Assad International Airport in Latakia, Syria.
+In September 2015, Russia deployed Su-30SM fighters for the first time to Latakia International Airport, Syria.
 At least four Su-30SM fighters were spotted in a satellite photo.
 In late December 2015, there were 16 Su-30SMs at Khmeimim Air Base.
 As part of their combat deployment, they provided target illumination for bombers launching airstrikes against rebel groups.

 Su-30SMs were initially tasked with aerial escort of Russian attack jets and strategic bombers but also conducted air to ground duties.
 On 21 March 2017, rebel forces launched a new offensive in the Hama province; a few days later a video emerged showing a Russian Aerospace Forces Su-30SM striking ground targets with unguided air-to-ground rockets in a dive attack against the rebels.

 On 3 May 2018, a Russian Aerospace Forces Su-30 crashed shortly after take-off from the Khmeimim Air Base, killing both crew members.